gburgyan/go-poly/README.md

 ## Usage

-Polymorphic JSON exists due to the dynamic nature and flexibility of JSON data structures, allowing objects to have varying structures within a single collection.
-This can be useful when dealing with diverse data sources, evolving APIs, or when trying to maintain backward compatibility.
-Go isn't good at dealing with these JSON structures because it doesn't have a native handling of polymorphism.
+Polymorphic JSON allows objects to have varying structures within a single collection due to the dynamic nature and flexibility of JSON data structures.
+This is useful when dealing with diverse data sources, evolving APIs, or maintaining backward compatibility.
+However, Go lacks native support for handling polymorphic JSON structures.

-This library aims to solve that by allowing the marshalling and unmarshalling of these JSONs easily without writing custom functions to deal with this.
+`go-poly` aims to address this limitation by enabling easy marshalling and unmarshalling of polymorphic JSONs without the need for custom functions.

 ### Unmarshalling